sonic-net/SONiC/doc/mgmt/Certificate_Management.md

 ### Functionality
   - Establish a directory in the filesystem that all certificates and keys will be installed in to and that will be preserved through upgrades and downgrades.
   - Add ability to install host and CA certificates
+  - Decrypt password protected certs when installed and store the unencrypted certs
+  - Allow install of certificate bundles by breaking bundle apart and saving each cert in its own file with suffix number
+  - Support DER format certificates as well as PEM
+  - Allow trusted-host certificates (self-signed host certs) to be installed in trust-store as well as CA certs
   - Add ability to remove host and CA certificates
   - Add ability to configure CRL
+  - Add ability to configure OCSP
   - Add ability to generate self-signed certificates as well as certificate signing requests
   - Add ability to sign CSR's by running in a CA mode
   - Add ability to associate host and CA certs with application
   - Add CLIs to configure and manage certificates
   - Add validation and monitoring of certificates
+  - FIPS support: generate/install fips keys and use only in fips mode. fips keys will be stored in separate sub-directory.
+  - Peer Name Checking.
+Each application using security-profile should check if peer-name-check is set and act accordingly.
+  - Key usage check.
+Each application using security-profile should check if key-usage-check is set and if so verify the key is used appropriately.

 ### Interfaces
  - The configuration of the certificate management YANG model will be available via the CLI, but also the REST and gNMI/gNOI interfaces on the management interface.